Kanchenjunga Circuit Trek

 How to avoid altitude sickness during the Kanchenjunga Circuit Trek?

-If you are planning to go hiking in the Kanchanjanga circuit trek in Nepal, it is necessary to understand the risks of altitude sickness.
+If you are planning to go hiking on the Kanchanjanga circuit trek in Nepal, it is necessary to understand the risks of altitude sickness.
 High altitude sickness is a main problem that can affect their life.
 Hence, adequate preparation for altitude sickness can stabilize the physical energy and financial resources for the trek in the Kanchenjunga circuit.
 There are many preparations to avoid altitude sickness.

 • Medication is essential during the journey; you seek recommendations from the doctor to ensure you are fully prepared for the hike.